ljm565/patientsim-pkg/README.md

 ### Recent updates 📣
+* *August 2025 (v0.1.1)*: Added support for a doctor persona in the LLM agent for the emergency department.
-* *August 2025 (v0.1.0)*: Build a dedicated LLM agent for patients that can adopt a patient persona.
+* *August 2025 (v0.1.0)*: Initial release: Introduced a dedicated LLM agent for patients that allows customization of patient personas.

 &nbsp;